 As for land-based gambling, there are two main types of land-based licence available in Denmark: a casino licence and a limited licence covering only gaming machines.

-The Gambling Act has been amended, with effect as of 1 January 2018, where betting on horse, dog and pigeon racing, in addition to online bingo, has been liberalised and is now part of the online casino licence and betting licence.
+Betting on horse, dog and pigeon racing, in addition to online bingo, is also a part of the online casino licence and betting licence.

-Further, it is possible to apply for a revenue-restricted licence according to which the gross gambling revenue (stakes minus winnings) (GGR) cannot exceed DKK1,000,000.
+Furthermore, it is possible to apply for a revenue-restricted licence, according to which the gross gaming revenues (GGR) cannot exceed DKK1 million.

-It is also possible to apply for a turnover-restricted manager game according to which the turnover cannot exceed DKK5,000,000 and the repayment percentage (percentage return) cannot exceed 20%.
+It is also possible to apply for a turnover-restricted manager game, according to which the turnover cannot exceed DKK5 million and the repayment percentage (percentage return) cannot exceed 20%.

 There are no limits on the number of licences to provide online gambling, or on having gaming machines in arcades or restaurants.